LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

    :end-before: _rajahip_atomicauto_histogram_end
    :language: C++

-The same CUDA and HIP loop execution policies as in the previous examples are used.
+The same CUDA and HIP kernel execution policies as in the previous examples are used.